Nakrez/zOS/README.md

 zOS use Kconfig build system.

-To create a new configuration file you can type `make menuconfig`.
+To create a new configuration file you can type `make menuconfig` or `make config`.

 Then, you just have to run `make` or `make boot` if you want to run the created image file into `qemu`.

+If you are building zOS for a different architecture than your host computer be sure to correctly set `CROSS_COMPILE`.

 ## License ##